Vibration Risk Assessment

 Health problems caused by shaking movements

 There are several illnesses that are associated with such quivers.
 The most recurring one, however, is the Hand Arm Vibration Hand Arm Vibration Syndrome, also known as HAVS or Raynaud’s phenomenon.
 The symptoms range from episodic numbing of fingertips to loss of grip strength as well as bone cysts.
-As well as hand arm vibration syndrome, vibration of living areas by heavy machinery can also lead to :
+As well as hand arm vibration syndrome, a vibration of living areas by heavy machinery can also lead to :

 – Hidradenitis suppurativa (acute staphylococcal abscesses in the armpits and groin)